vsco/dcdr/README.md

 ```

 #### Scalars
-These type of features have an added bonus as you may use their `float64` values as scalars in certain cases.
+Scalars have an added bonus: you may use their `float64` values as scalars in certain cases.

-Here we'll use the float value to scale the wait time for DB inserts between 0-1000ms.
+Here, we'll use the float value to scale the wait time for DB inserts between 0-1000ms.

 ```
  daemon-db-insert-wait-ms => 0.1